ThePhenomenon1/ThePhenomenon1/README.md

 # ThePhenomenon1

 3 years and 8 months ago, July 2021, I didn't know Python.
-Over 12 500 hours of computer programming - 1 328 days later - I am a Python/JavaScript Full-Stack Developer.
+Over 12 500 hours of computer programming - 1 329 days later - I am a Python/JavaScript Full-Stack Developer.

 I have deployed my React/DRF Django Application, on the powerful Railway cloud platform.
-This is an ecommerce Boutique built with GCP, Tailwind CSS V3 and a Postgres database.
+This is an ecommerce Boutique built with GCP, Tailwind CSS V3, Tanstack Query and a Postgres database.
 Powered by AWS.
 It features:-

 <br>
 * EMAIL AUTHENTICATION (Django Allauth) and JWT.